-When it comes time to replace your current supply you can actually look at a PSU label to get started in your search for a optimal replacement.
+When it comes time to replace your current supply you can actually look at external PSU labels to get started in your search for an optimal replacement.
 We always recommend you take your time and learn the product landscape.

 Of course, if you need help our technicians will be happy to assist with your decision making process.